jmglov/jmglov.net/blog/posts/2022-06-15-summertime.md

+Title: Summertime (and the writing ain’t easy)
+Tags: stories
+Date: 2022-06-15

 As far back as I can remember, I always wanted to be a writer.
 To me, being a writer was better than being President of the United States.
 Even before I first wandered into the library for my first Hardy Boys paperback, I knew I wanted to